 Robin Haigh is a composer from London.
 In 2017, he became one of the youngest ever recipients of a British Composer Award for his recorder quintet, In Feyre Foreste, at the age of 24.
-Upcoming projects include pieces for the Ligeti Quartet, the Heath Quartet, Berkeley Ensemble, LSO Chamber Ensemble, and the Hermes Experiment.
+Upcoming projects include pieces for the Ligeti Quartet, Berkeley Ensemble, LSO Chamber Ensemble, and the Hermes Experiment.

 His opera, The Man Who Woke Up, was premiered in London in 2015, and went on to receive three performances in 2016 with Thompson Street Opera Company in Louisville, with further performances planned for 2019 in Chicago.
 Other theatrical works include his 1936 for two narrators and large ensemble, commissioned by East London Music Group, and the site-specific Die Nächte in Berlin for the Art of Chaos Festival in the basement of Shoreditch Town Hall.
 His piece Zorthern for Luke Carver Goss (accordion) and the Royal Northern Sinfonia was premiered in January 2018, and features on a release by NMC Recordings.